-Bicycles are not to be stored in the breezeways of the Village quads, the lounges, lobbies of residential areas, in the basements or in the stairways of the residence halls.
+Bicycles are not to be stored in the breezeways of the Village quads, the lounges or lobbies of residential areas, or in the basements or in the stairways of the residence halls.
+Bicycles and scooters should not be ridden inside of any residential facility.
 It is strongly recommended that you lock your bicycle at all times and that you register it with Public Safety.